knightjimr/rms/docs/scriptbasics.rst

     #### index file -
     samtools index <file>

-or, if your system has the module software, you can just put "module load samtools/1.2" in the environment section, and it will get loaded before the lines of the "index" script execute.
+whatever lines you would normally put at the beginning of a bash script to setup the environment can be put here, and it will get loaded at the beginning of every command execution.

 Environment sections are also used for Python, Perl or R scripts.
 When RMS creates an executable command, it creates a bash script that contains (1) RMS initialization lines, (2) the environment section lines and (3)